matey-0/Reynard/ublock/README.md

 3. A new pane will open with `key: value` pairs
 4. Open `advanced-settings.txt` from the Reynard `ublock/` directory
 5. Copy the entire `advanced-settings.txt` file
-6. Delete the entire default settings file
+6. Select the entire text block, and delete it
-7. Past the entire contents of the `advanced-settings.txt` file
+7. Paste the entire contents of the `advanced-settings.txt` file
 6. Click Apply changes (top left of the advanced settings pane)

 **Note:** This step is optional.
 The advanced settings file contains minor refinements, Hard Mode will work fine without them.